HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 \subsubsection{Joint AoA/AoD/TDoA Spoofing}

 Finally, we consider the full \ac{mimo}-\ac{ofdm} channel tensor model, where the parameters of interest, \ac{aoa}, \ac{aod}, and \ac{tdoa}, are embedded in the factor matrices $\mathbf{B}$, $\mathbf{C}$, and $\mathbf{D}$, respectively.
-The noise-free channel tensor can be expressed as $\mathcal{H}$ as in~\eqref{eq:def_tensor_H} can be unfolded along the frequency (third) mode, and vectorized as
+The noise-free tensor $\mathcal{H}$ in~\eqref{eq:def_tensor_H} is unfolded along the frequency (third) mode and vectorized as

 For received tensor $\mathcal{Y}_\text{tm}^{}$ in~\eqref{eq:def_ten_Y}, define $\mathbf{y}_\text{tm}^{} = \operatorname{vec}([\mathcal{Y}_\text{tm}^{}]_{3}^{})$.
 The path gain estimate is